Quantum Algorithm for Finding the Optimal Variable Ordering for Binary Decision Diagrams: Introduction

 To tackle this high complexity, many heuristics have been proposed to find an optimal variable ordering or a relatively good one.
 These heuristics work well for Boolean functions appearing in specific applications since they are based on very insightful observations, but they do not guarantee a worst-case time complexity lower than that achievable with the brute-force search.
-The only algorithm with a much lower worst-case time complexity bound, $O^\ast(3^n)$ time, \footnote{$O^\ast(\cdot)$ hides a polynomial factor.
-This hidden polynomial factor can be improved~\cite{BolWeg96IEEETC,Knu09Book}. } than the brute-force bound $O^\ast(n!2^n)$ for \emph{all} Boolean functions with $n$ variables was provided by Friedman and Supowit~\cite{FriSup90IEEETC}, and that was almost thirty years ago!
+The only algorithm with a much lower worst-case time complexity bound, $O^\ast(3^n)$ time ($O^\ast(\cdot)$ hides a polynomial factor), than the brute-force bound $O^\ast(n!2^n)$ for \emph{all} Boolean functions with $n$ variables was provided by Friedman and Supowit~\cite{FriSup90IEEETC}, and that was over thirty years ago!

-In practice, it is often too costly to construct a minimum OBDD and the optimal variable ordering may change as the function changes during a procedure, say, by imposing additional constraints.
+In practice, constructing a \emph{minimum} OBDD is often too costly.
+Moreover, even if the optimal variable ordering is found, it may become non-optimal when the function changes during processing a task by imposing additional constraints.
 Nevertheless, theoretically sound methods for finding an optimal variable ordering are worth studying for several reasons, such as to judge the optimization quality of heuristics and to be able to apply such methods at least to parts of the OBDDs within a heuristics procedure~\cite[Sec.~9.22]{MeiThe98Book}.